apache/systemds/standalone-guide.md

 <br/>

-This tutorial provides a quick introduction to using SystemML by running existing SystemML algorithms in standalone mode.
+This tutorial provides a quick introduction to using SystemDS by running existing SystemDS algorithms in standalone mode.

-# What is SystemML
+# What is SystemDS

-SystemML enables large-scale machine learning (ML) via a high-level declarative language with R-like syntax called [DML](dml-language-reference.html) and Python-like syntax called PyDML.
+SystemDS enables large-scale machine learning (ML) via a high-level declarative language with R-like syntax called [DML](dml-language-reference.html) and Python-like syntax called PyDML.
 DML and PyDML allow data scientists to express their ML algorithms with full flexibility but without the need to fine-tune